 When we bought our house I was pregnant with our first child.
 We always knew that we hoped to have more children one day.
 But despite this house only have 2 bedrooms upstairs we decided to go for it anyway.
-The bedrooms are huge and we figured the kids would share a bedroom – easy as that.
+The bedrooms are huge and we figured the kids would be sharing a bedroom – easy as that.

 We weren’t quite prepared for the reality of how it would all work out.
-My boys are now comfortably sharing a room.
+My boys are now comfortably sharing a bedroom.
 And my eldest in particular is not keen to go to bed without his brother.
 The first few weeks were tough going.
 But with a few changes like adding a white tv bed to entertain them, we soon found a way to make having children sharing a room not just a practical thing, but actually an enjoyable experience for us all.

 Preparation Is Key

 Making children aware of the changes that are coming is really important.
 In our circumstances, Piglet had used the bedroom as his own for almost 3 years.
 In order to ease the transition to a shared bedroom we put JJ’s bed into the room for quite a while before he actually started sleeping in it.
 That way, Piglet was accustomed to the additional Australia’s Bed in a box and change in layout to the room.

 If you have a second child moving in to one child’s bedroom it is a good idea to include them in the process.
 Ask them for ideas on where their siblings things can be stored.
 What would be a good place for their bed to go and things that they think should be included in the bedroom rules.